Fold-transversal surface code cultivation: Potential modifications

-In~\cref{sec:protocol}, we described an $\fd{3}$ cultivation protocol that achieved both low logical error rates (LER) and reduced spacetime overhead (STO).
-This protocol is highly modular, where any given stage(s) can be modified to use different codes or subroutines.
-Here, we describe several such choices considered where individual parts of the protocol are replaced by alternatives, showing the resultant tradeoffs in terms of performance.
-This discussion is structured by going through the procedure for cultivation from beginning to end and independently considering points where modifications may be made.
+In~\cref{sec:protocol}, we described a cultivation protocol that achieved both low logical error rates and reduced spacetime overhead.
+This protocol is highly modular, where any given stage can be modified to use different codes or subroutines.
+Here, we describe several alternatives, showing the resultant performance tradeoffs.
+This discussion is structured by going through the procedure for cultivation from beginning to end and considering points where modifications may be made.
+In this section and the remainder of the appendix, logical operators $\bar O$ are denoted with a bar, to differentiate them from physical operators $O$.